 p43: Problems of succession in modern "Sant Mat" religions

-The next four documents are official Indian Divine Light Mission publications that give background to the specific concepts and history taught by and about Prem Rawat's father, Hans Rawat aka Shri Hans Ji Maharaj aka Param Sant Sagurudev shri Hans ji Maharaj and Prem Rawat's mother and elder brothers who deposed and disinherited him.
+The next four documents are official Indian Divine Light Mission publications that give background to the specific concepts and history taught by and about Prem Rawat's father, Hans Rawat aka Shri Hans Ji Maharaj aka Param Sant Sagurudev Shri Hans ji Maharaj and Prem Rawat's mother and elder brothers who deposed and disinherited him.

 The Light Of Wisdom